Simple, declarative, role-based access

 control system for Rails and Ruby

 SimonSays can be installed via your Gemfile or using Ruby gems directly.

 First, we need to define some roles.
 Generally speaking roles will exist on either "User" models or on relationship models (like a through model linking a User to another resource).

+Here are two models, Admin and User that using the concern via the has_roles method.
 Roles are stored as an integer and bitmasking is used to determine authorization logic.
 When using Roleable you need to add a roles_mask column.
-Note that we do not have any generators for this yet.
-Feel free to fork and add them!

-Next up is the Authorizer.
-This concern provides several methods that can be used within your controllers to declaratively find resources and ensure certain role-based conditions are met.
+The Authorizer concern provides several methods that can be used within your controllers in declarative manner.

 Please note, certain assumptions are made with Authorizer.
 Building upon the above User and Admin models, Authorizer would assume there is a current_user and current_admin method.
 If these models correspond to devise scopes this would be the case by default.
 Additionally there would need to be an authenticate_user! and authenticate_admin! method, which devise provides as well.